dhanush708/vehicle-classification-ai/README.md

 ## 📎 Notes

-- Performance depends on dataset quality and diversity
+- Performance depends on dataset quality
-- The system is designed to demonstrate real-world classification behavior with decision interpretation
+- Designed to demonstrate real-world ML behavior with decision logic

 ---